marynd/First-Project-DIVA/README.md

-# First-Project-DIVA
-## Task: Rescaling the images and generating a GIF for each of them
+# First-Project-DIVA: Rescaling the images and generating a GIF for each of them

 ## Installation
 Start by cloning this repositiory: